kylemclaren/eck-terraform/README.md

 ## Let's play
 As you probably know, terraform is an infrastructure as code tool, which means we can describe our infrastructure desire into a file and apply it via terraform.
 Here, we are going to spin up a GKE cluster with 3 nodes running on europe-west1 region, the machines we are going to use is **e2-standard-4** which will give us 4vCPU nad 16GB of memory in each node.

+> **Note* We are using the Elastic Stack Helm Charts to deploy our Elasticsearch and Kibana resources.
+[ECK Stack Helm Charts](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-stack-helm-chart.html) are currently being released as an Enterprise licensed feature.
+When you run `terraform apply`, you will have the option to [start a new Enterprise subscription trial](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-licensing.html#k8s-start-trial) by typing `true`.
+If you have your own Enterprise license, you need to add it to the to the project root as a `license.json` file.
+Then, when asked if you'd like to start a trial, type `false`.

 First, you have to authenticate into Google Cloud console, to so run the following command,